 Yagnobi is most closely related to the Ossetian language spoken in South Ossetia.
 The Tajik government along with the Rudaki Institute of Languages & Literature Studies have been supportive of keeping the Yagnobi language alive, helping produce teaching and written materials, ensure that children in the area are taught Yagnobi in schools throughout the valley and encourage the study of Sogdian music and literature.

 How To Get To Yagnob Valley

 Getting to the Yagnob Valley is pretty simple.
 You can go by shared taxi, chartering your own driver and 4×4 from a taxi stand, prearranging a 4×4 and driver, or on an organized tour.

 Shared Taxi Or Chartering A 4×4 & Driver

 From Dushanbe: Allegedly a shared taxi *usually* leaves Dushanbe daily to Margib. you’ll need to head to the cement zavod taxi stand just north of the city.
 This is not how I did it, but if you happen to turn up at the taxi stand and find this car, hop on it.

 In reality: Head to the cement zavod taxi stand (what I did) and find a shared taxi to Sarvoda.
-You should pay 50 TJS per seat roughly.
+You should pay 50 TJS per seat roughly (update: expect to pay about 65 TJS per seat as of November 2021).
 Do agree to a price before departure or else risk the driver trying to shake you down for an obscene amount of Somoni on arrival.